cbunt1/TR-AMS/README.md

-Tomato Router Automated Backup System
+Tomato Router Automated Management System

 OK, so it's just a catchy acronym, and I'll probably change it.